First Nations Product InfoFirst Nations Product Info

-Caring for your Basket
+Caring For Your Basket

 When caring for your inner cedar basketry pieces, do not use any harsh chemicals, only a duster or small cloth to wipe away the dust.
 Presenting them in extreme elements or direct sunlight will shorten life.
 Do not submerge in water only damp cloth over to help with the dust.

-Caring for your Carvings
+Caring For Your Carvings

 Most Northwest Coastal carving is made from the red or yellow cedar tree.
 Please don’t display in direct elements such as sunlight.
 This fades and discolors the piece.
 The cedar tree is great for carving but also susceptible to cracks.
 The pieces can get dusty and for best results use a slightly dampened cloth or soft duster, also for the pieces with deep lines a cuts aerosol cans that blow air work great, usually used for cleaning computer keyboards.
 Carvings made form cotton wood are durable and the wood dose not crack.